jump85/HybridAIQuantum-Challenge/README.md

 ## Challenge Rules

-Use any classical machine learning model and demonstrate improved performance with the quantum kernel (see Evaluation Criteria).
+Use any classical machine learning model and demonstrate improved performance with the quantum model (see Evaluation Criteria).
 Submit your solution as a reproducible Jupyter notebook.
-Modify the provided quantum kernel as needed.
+Modify the provided quantum model as needed.
+It can rely on quantum kernels or other methods.

 ## Challenge Structure

 The challenge consists of two phases:

 ### Phase 1

-Participants submit an initial solution using the provided quantum kernel logic.
+Participants submit an initial solution relying on the provided quantum model.
 The top 10 solutions will advance to Phase 2 based on:

 - Accuracy improvements
 - Creativity in approach